nvim-treesitter/nvim-treesitter/README.md

 - 🧪 Accept line with `Ctrl + ⬇️`
 - 🔎 Accept word with `Ctrl + ➡️`
 - ❄️ Undo accepted text
+- 🧨 Automatic scrolling when previewing or completing code

 ## ⚡️ Requirements